ryan-opatka/ryan-opatka/README.md

 ### 🫀 Who I Am

 I am a team builder and systems thinker.
-I love watching people light up with ownership—when an idea becomes ours, not mine.
+I love watching people light up with ownership;when an idea becomes ours, not mine.

 At CCMC, I lead a small engineering team focused on building forecasting and analytics systems from the ground up.
 We move fast, document everything, and collaborate openly.
 I focus on clarity, momentum, and making sure every contributor feels trusted and valued.